jaroet/JaRoet-PKM/README.md

 So I thought about building one myself.
 I had thought that before but now, with the AI app builder revolution being underway, I could actually do it.
 I thought about what I liked most in all the tools mentioned and my shortlist was the following:

 * **No installation needed**!
 Just download a file (or a few), copy to a folder and start working.
 * **No cloud storage or internet need**!
 The app only downloads a few libraries on initial startup, so internet is needed then.
-But otherwise, no need for the internet and data is stored locally (**IndexedDB)**
+But otherwise, no need for the internet and data is stored locally (**IndexedDB)**.
-* **A simple app** to use with also a **easy to undertand mental model**.
+* **A simple app** to use with an **easy to undertand mental model**.
 It is just data being entered, searched, linked, edited and read.
 * **Mardown support** for the notes.
 Once you use Markdown I find it hard to go back to rich text editors :-).
 * **A visual-ish representation of the data** as the base of the app.
 I want to see all the different relations of my current focused note.